eyedia/aarbac/README.md

     using (SqlQueryParser parser = new SqlQueryParser(rbac))
     {
         parser.Parse(query); //<-- this will throw exception if not permitted
+        //<-- if you are here, you are goood.
+Just perform basic insert/update/delete here.
     }
 }
 ```
+---
+## 2. Entitlements of User Interface (Menu, Sub Menu, Screen, Screen Elements)
+Every rule in aarbac has screen entitlement, you can define entitlements for your applications in following 2 categories:
+#### 1. Menus - Menu and sub menues within (linked list nodes)
+#### 2. Screens - Screen and Screen Elements (linked list nodes)

+And just set visible and enabled properties on those nodes.

+When user logs in, i.e. authenticated and authorized based on your authentication mechanism(for example active directory of the organization), just map user with a specific aarbac role, & each role will have entitlement.
+App developers need to apply the entitlement xml into the menu and screen elements.

 ---
 ### Prerequisites:
 1. Microsoft SQL Server.